Hurry up and wait a sec

 It’s tempting to jump to bringing in new resources, but consider this: OpEx is not just another project to resource, so we need to think about it differently.
 OpEx is a mindset to embed in your organization.

 2. Identify the Skills and Competencies that You Need

-Let’s make it easy – we aren’t necessarily talking about quantity of resources here, we're talking about skills you need within your team and across the company in order to meet your OpEx goals.
+Let’s make it easy – we aren’t necessarily talking about the quantity of resources here, we're talking about skills you need within your team and across the company in order to meet your OpEx goals.
 The types of skills you need depend directly on your scope.
 Simply put, scope = vision + strategy + budget + approach.
 If your scope is not clear then go back and tighten up those inputs.

 You don’t have to guess what competencies you need.
 Let your OpEx scope and positioning spell it out for you.
-If those approaches are:

 3. Tap into Current Employees

 The good news is that, while you may feel that you are starting from scratch, you are actually surrounded by most of the skills and competencies that you need in order to be successful – you just have to know what to look for and where to look.
 No this doesn’t mean you assign more work to already swamped people.
-This means you search for skills and passion within your current employees.
+This means your search for skills and passion within your current employees.

 Once employees are aligned with work they are interested in that directly impacts their co-workers, you will find that the improvement train is hard to stop.
-Reach out to the leaders at your company locations and ask them who you can work with at their site to help with OpEx.
+Reach out to the leaders at your company locations and ask them whom you can work with at their site to help with OpEx.